 Attentive's APIs

-Attentive’s APIs allow you to send any type of customer data to Attentive to further personalize your SMS strategy to drive more revenue per message.
-The APIs can enable use cases such as transactional messages, email orchestration, loyalty messaging, and much more.
+Attentive’s APIs allow you to send customer data to Attentive to further personalize your SMS strategy to drive more revenue per message.
+Our APIs can enable use cases such as transactional messaging, email orchestration, loyalty messaging, and much more.

 Step 1: Create a custom app